 In terms of ID monitoring, clients will benefit from SSN, driver’s license, bank account, and phone number monitoring, among others.
 You can even track less frequently monitored data, like your mother’s maiden name and your insurance information.
 Social security number monitoring is also included.

 LifeLock doesn’t just alert you to what parts of your personal information appear on the web, but it can also tell you which sites have them and how you can opt out of those data broker sites.
 Essentially, consumer background check, people finder sites, and similar services likely have public data information such as your address and phone number, and you can attempt to remove your data from those sites directly from your LifeLock dashboard.

 Of all services, we found LifeLock to be the least selective when sending out alerts - we received many over the course of a few weeks, some with greater cause for concern than others.
 When receiving these alerts, we suggest thinking very carefully about your online or financial activity, as it may have been labeled as fraudulent activity by LifeLock when it was not.

-Should you find that your identity has been compromised in some way, LifeLock representatives will help you reclaim your information and restore your identity.
+Should you find that your identity has been compromised in some way, LifeLock representatives will help you reclaim your information and help restore your identity.

 Federal law lets you get a free credit report from the three major credit bureaus at least once a year, and many other services, like Credit Karma or even your bank, will update and alert you of your new credit score at least once a month.
 LifeLock includes one credit report from one bureau for each level of standalone membership.

 Plan provider: LifeLock